illinoisdata/quicksel/src/cpp/qpsolver/cvxopt/doc/source/blas.rst

 As an example, ``C = A * B`` gives the same result as the BLAS call ``gemm(A, B, C)``.
 The BLAS interface offers two advantages.
-First, some of the functions it includes are not easily implemented using the basic matrix arithmetic.
+First, some of the functions it includes are not easily implemented using the edu.illinois.quicksel.basic matrix arithmetic.
 For example, BLAS includes functions that efficiently exploit symmetry or triangular matrix structure.
 Second, there is a performance difference that can be significant for large matrices.
-Although our implementation of the basic matrix arithmetic makes internal calls to BLAS, it also often requires creating temporary matrices to store intermediate results.
+Although our implementation of the edu.illinois.quicksel.basic matrix arithmetic makes internal calls to BLAS, it also often requires creating temporary matrices to store intermediate results.
 The BLAS functions on the other hand always operate directly on their matrix arguments and never require any copying to